cstroe/svndumpapi/README.md

 ## Background

-SVN dump files are created via the `svnadmin dump` command, and contain all the history of and SVN repository.
+SVN dump files are created via the `svnadmin dump` command, and contain all the history of an SVN repository.
 An SVN dump file contains a list of revisions (see [`SvnRevision`](com.github.cstroe.svndumpgui.api.SvnRevision)), and each revision contains a list of nodes (see [`SvnNode`](com.github.cstroe.svndumpgui.api.SvnNode)).